MAIL-IN VOTING IS YOUR BEST OPTION

 DELIVERING YOUR BALLOT IN PERSON

-There should be little or no wait if you drop off your ballot in its 2 envelopes yourself in person at Voter Services, 601 Westtown Rd, Suite 150, West Chester, PA 19380.
-The drop box outside or in the lobby is available 24/7 until 8pm on election day; you need to already have your ballot to use the drop box; social distancing and masks required; take ID in case needed.
-If you have applied for or received a mail-in ballot but there is some problem, go when the office is open, 8:30am to 4:30pm Monday through Friday.
-In that case, you will need to have a temperature check and go through Security.
+You can drop off your ballot in its 2 envelopes yourself in person at Voter Services, 601 Westtown Rd, Suite 150, West Chester, PA 19380.
+The dropbox in the lobby is available 24/7 until 8pm on election day; of course you need to already have your ballot to use the drop box; respect any applicable social distancing and mask requirements; take ID in case needed.
+To register to vote (through 15 days before election day) or request a mail-in ballot (through one week before election day), go when the office is open, 8:30am to 4:30pm Monday through Friday.
+In that case, you may need to have an easy temperature check and go through Security.
+Procedures can change.

-You can also drop off your ballot (in its envelopes) at a number of other public libraries designated as drop box locations (click to see locations and hours).
+Subject to verification: Beginning 3 weeks before the electoin, you can also drop off your ballot (in its envelopes) at a number of other public libraries designated as dropbox locations (click to see locations and hours).
 Take mask and ID.
-But that’s all you can do at those locations.

 IF YOU DO NOT RECEIVE YOUR BALLOT IN TIME TO SEND IT OR DROP IT OFF OR JUST AREN’T SURE